pbollhorn/bi-group-5-and-9/exam_project/README.md

 We will work with movie data from The Movie Database (TMDB) https://www.themoviedb.org/ from the United States from the years 2000-2023.

-TMDB

-We will work with budget and revenue from the theatrical release of movies, because this is relevant for movies released to cinemas.

-We will also work with the rating of movies (from 1-10), because this is relevant for how well movies when released to streaming.
+The movie budgets and revenues are given by TMDB in US-Dollars without adjusting for inflation.

-We will adjust the amounts for inflation and analyze everything in 2023 US-Dollars.
+We will adjust the amounts for inflation and analyze everything in 2023 USD.

 ## Question we will explore